 Required Distribution Time Notification Delivery Method Tier 1: Immediate Notice Any time a situation occurs where there is the potential for human health to be immediately impacted, water suppliers have 24 hours to notify people who may drink the water of the situation.
 Should a Tier 1 notification be necessary, NAS Sigonella will notify you via an All Hands E-mail message and Facebook.
 Tier 2: Notice as Soon as Possible Any time a water system provides water with levels of a contaminant that exceed EPA or state standards or that hasn't been treated properly, but that doesn't pose an immediate risk to human health, the water system must notify its customers as soon as possible, but within 14 days of the violation.
-NAS Sigonella will notify you of a Tier 2 concern through an All Hands E-mail message, and by post on Facebook.
-Tier 3: Annual Notice When water systems violate a drinking water standard that does not have a direct impact on human health (For Example, failing to take a required sample on time) the water supplier has Tier 3 notifications are published annually in this document, the Consumer Confidence Report.
+NAS Sigonella will notify you of a Tier 2 concern through an All Hands E-mail message, publication in The Signature , and by post on Facebook.
+Tier 3: Annual Notice When water systems violate a drinking water standard that does not have a direct impact on human health (For Example, failing to take a required sample on time) the water supplier has up to a year to provide a notice of this situation to its customers.
+Tier 3 notifications are published annually in this document, the Consumer Confidence Report.